geocom-gis/ArcmapSpy/README.md

 You can [download the latest version](https://github.com/geocom-gis/ArcmapSpy/releases/latest) of ArcmapSpy in the release section.

+Watch this [video on YouTube](https://youtu.be/FJigtyt5mIs) to see ArcmapSpy in action.

 For more information please contact: support@geocom.ch.

 #### DISCLAMER: Please be aware that this product is not supported.
 Further information can be found in the license file.